-The great majority of Pennsylvania divorces are “no-fault” divorces, meaning the grounds are irretrievable breakdown of the marriage, personal indignities or other fault-based grounds that must be proven.
-Fault grounds can be difficult to prove in court and are more costly to litigate.
-More importantly, the process of gathering and submitting proof can often be embarrassing and painful for everyone — especially for any children of the parties.
+The great majority of Pennsylvania divorces are “no fault” divorces, which means the grounds are irretrievable breakdown of the marriage.
+Fault grounds, including adultery, are often difficult to prove in court and are more costly to litigate.
+The process of gathering and submitting proof of fault can often be embarrassing and painful for everyone — especially for the children.
 Proving fault grounds for divorce used to be the only way you could get divorced in Pennsylvania.
-Now Pennsylvania allows couples to get divorced just because they want to, without giving a reason other than they no longer want to be married.
-Under no fault divorce, it doesn’t matter why you want to get divorced.
+Now Pennsylvania allows couples to get divorced just because they want to, without giving a reason other than they no longer get along.
+Under no fault divorce, it doesn’t matter why you want to get divorced and the court can still decide other issues such as property division and alimony.

 What is a no-fault divorce?

-No fault divorce has much lower hurdles for the parties to overcome than in a “fault divorce.”
+A no-fault divorce is much easier for the parties to get than a “fault divorce.”
 A court grants a no-fault divorce when both parties agree the marriage is “irretrievably broken.”

 There are 2 kinds of no-fault divorce:

-1. If both parties agree to the divorce, they can obtain a no-fault divorce.
-After one party files for the divorce and 90 days has passed after the complaint is served on the other spouse, each party may file an Affidavit of Consent to divorce.
-You may also work out any property issues you have by agreeing on how you will deal with marital property in a Property Settlement Agreement.
+1. One person files for the divorce and once 90 days has passed each party may file an Affidavit of Consent to divorce.
+You may also work out any property issues you have in a Marriage Settlement or Post-Nuptial Agreement.
 The court rules require you to file a series of legal documents to complete the divorce.
 This is the fastest way to divorce in Pennsylvania, but it requires the cooperation of both parties.

-2. Unilateral no-fault divorce is available if one of the spouses will not consent to the divorce but the parties have been living separate and apart (defined by the statute as “complete cessation of any and all cohabitation, whether living in the same residence or not”) for at least 2 years and the marriage is irretrievably broken.
-You may file for the divorce before you have lived separate and apart for the 2 year waiting period but you cannot get the divorce until the 2 year period is over.
-There may be disagreement between you and your spouse about when you started living separate and apart.
-It is important to try to get some legal advice on this issue.
-Also, you may not be able to obtain a unilateral divorce if there are issues related to property division.
-You usually must resolve these issues before a divorce will be granted.
+2. No fault divorce is also available if one of the spouses will not consent to the divorce but the parties have been living separate and apart (even if living in the same residence) for at least 1 year and the marriage is irretrievably broken.
+You can file for the divorce at any time, even before the 1 year waiting period, but you cannot begin to get the divorce until the 1 year period is over.
+Also, you may not be able to obtain a divorce if there are outstanding issues related to property division.
+You usually must resolve all issues resolving property division and alimony before a divorce will be granted by the court.

-However, while a no-fault divorce is granted on the grounds of irretrievable breakdown of the marriage, it does not resolve other issues that often are involved in a divorce such as support, alimony, child custody and property division.
-These issues may still need to be resolved, either by agreement of the parties or by order of the court after a trial.
+Keep in mind that other issues are often involved in a divorce, such as child support and child custody and may still need to be resolved, either by agreement of the parties or by order of the court.

 No-Fault Divorce Is Not An Uncontested Divorce

-Seeking a no-fault divorce saves the ordeal and costs associated with proving one party’s wrongdoing.
+Seeking a no fault divorce saves the ordeal and costs associated with proving one party’s wrongful behavior or “fault” for the breakup of the marriage.
 However, no-fault divorce should not be confused with uncontested divorce.
-Even a generally amicable divorce often involves some contested issues, and we encourage you to contact an experienced lawyer to protect your rights and interests.
-Both parties’ agreement to get a divorce is not sufficient to achieve a settlement.
-The desire to “get it over with” is common, but the reality is that all marital issues must be resolved for our courts to grant a divorce.
+A no-fault divorce can still involve issues regarding property division or alimony which the parties cannot agree upon, We encourage you to contact our experienced lawyers to advise you how best to protect your rights and interests.
+Both parties’ agreement to get a divorce is not enough to achieve a settlement.
+The desire to “get it over with” is common, but the reality is that financial and other marital issues must be resolved before our courts will grant a divorce.
 The real challenges are in resolving major marital issues such as:

-In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee.
+In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee or in as little as 30 days if you have already been separated for over 1 year.
 Click here for information about Uncontested Divorces.